precice/dealii-adapter/docs/adapter-dealii-configure.md

 end
 ```

+{% tip %}
-{% include tip.html content="A reference parameter file including all important options can be found [in the adapter repository](https://github.com/precice/dealii-adapter/blob/master/parameters.prm)." %}
+A reference parameter file including all important options can be found [in the adapter repository](https://github.com/precice/dealii-adapter/blob/master/parameters.prm).
+{% endtip %}

 The first subsection deals with specifications for time-related settings.
 The output interval specifies when simulation results are written to an output file.
 In this example, the program will store the results every 10 time steps.
 Using a time step size of 0.05 seconds, a result file is written every 0.5 seconds.